 - It all just works.
 And fast.

-It all starts in various garbled forms of English written in a very conformal fashion by many people; compiled and built on some computers; and ends by being “deployed” onto these and other computers, and onto networks of other devices, to begin working, making decisions, accepting inputs, transferring data, producing outputs, recording information and using Boolean Algebra, the hardwired “machinic intelligence” of a computer, to perform logical and numerical computations. ]
+It all starts in various garbled forms of English written in a very conformal fashion by many people; compiled and built on some computers; and ends by being “deployed” onto these and other computers, and onto networks of other devices, to begin working, making decisions, accepting inputs, transferring data, producing outputs, recording information and using Digital Arithmetic and Boolean Algebra, the hardwired “machinic intelligence” of a computer, to perform logical and numerical computations. ]